 arrangement of on-site inspections with the participation of the Principal’s Representatives in the RF (in accordance with BU2.0903.0.0.QM.QA0002);

-ensuring interaction between subcontracting organizations/the Contractor’s suppliers and the Principal’s Representatives in the RF;
+ensuring effective interaction between subcontracting organizations/the Contractor’s suppliers and the Principal’s Representatives in the RF;

+Fully support of the Principal’s Representatives in the RF to carry out supervision activities based on any order issued by the Principal Project Manager

-documenting and signing of equipment DPL before shipment;
+documenting and signing of equipment and material DPL before shipment;

+Fully supporting the Principal’s Representatives in the RF to conduct inspections and supervision activities

+Development and implementation of the monthly plan to control implementation of the principal comments on QAPs, MPs and QPs.

+Participating of the Contractor representatives in all kind of meetings between the Principal’s Representatives in the RF and subcontractors

+Implementing effectively of any mutual (between the Principal’s Representatives in the RF and the Contractors representatives) agreed comments or / and proposal

-ensuring linguistic support and communication for the Principal’s Representatives in the RF with the Contractor’s subdivisions (if needed).
+linguistic support and communication for the Principal’s Representatives in the RF with the Contractor’s subdivisions (if needed).

 Responsibility of the Principal